jamf/JamfMigrator/README.md

 * Approved Kernel Extension payloads do not migrate properly.
 Display nanes are dropped and additional keys/values are added by the Jamf API that results in a corrupt profle and failure in profile deployment.
 * Policies - The Software Update payload does not migrate.
 Also, within the packages payload, setting for the distribution point will not migrate.
 * Objects with trailing spaces in the name will migrate once but the process of uploading through the API removes those spaces.
 This causes issues re-migrating those objects as the names no longer match.
+* Packages - Only package metadata (display name, file name, size, ...) are migrated.
+To migrate the actual package either use your browser, Jamf Admin, or [jamfcpr](https://github.com/BIG-RAT/jamfcpr)

 <hr>